huggingface/blog/the_n_implementation_details_of_rlhf_with_ppo.md

 1. **The reward model and policy’s value head take input as the concatenation of `query` and `response`**
     1. The reward model and policy’s value head do *not* only look at the response.
 Instead, it concatenates the `query` and `response` together as `query_response` ([lm_human_preferences/rewards.py#L105-L107](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/rewards.py#L105-L107)).
-    2. So, for example, if `query=he was quiet for a minute, his eyes unreadable`., and the `response= He looked at his left hand, which held the arm that held his arm out in front of him.`, then the reward model and policy’s value do a forward pass on `query_response=he was quiet for a minute, his eyes unreadable.
-He looked at his left hand, which held the arm that held his arm out in front of him.` and produced rewards and values of shape `(B, T, 1)`, where `B` is the batch size, `T` is the sequence length, and `1` is the reward head dimension of 1 ([lm_human_preferences/rewards.py#L105-L107](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/rewards.py#L105-L107), [lm_human_preferences/policy.py#L111](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/policy.py#L111)).
+    2. So, for example, if `query = "he was quiet for a minute, his eyes unreadable"`., and the `response = "He looked at his left hand, which held the arm that held his arm out in front of him."`, then the reward model and policy’s value do a forward pass on `query_response = "he was quiet for a minute, his eyes unreadable.
+He looked at his left hand, which held the arm that held his arm out in front of him."` and produced rewards and values of shape `(B, T, 1)`, where `B` is the batch size, `T` is the sequence length, and `1` is the reward head dimension of 1 ([lm_human_preferences/rewards.py#L105-L107](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/rewards.py#L105-L107), [lm_human_preferences/policy.py#L111](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/policy.py#L111)).
     3. The `T` means that each token has a reward associated with it and its previous context.
 For example, the `eyes` token would have a reward corresponding to `he was quiet for a minute, his eyes`.
 2. **Pad with a special padding token and truncate inputs.**
     1. OAI sets a fixed input length for query `query_length`; it **pads** sequences that are too short with `pad_token` ([lm_human_preferences/language/datasets.py#L66-L67](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/language/datasets.py#L66-L67)) and **truncates** sequences that are too long ([lm_human_preferences/language/datasets.py#L57](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/language/datasets.py#L57)).
 See [here](https://huggingface.co/docs/transformers/pad_truncation) for a general introduction to the concept).
 When padding the inputs, OAI uses a token beyond the vocabulary ([lm_human_preferences/language/encodings.py#L56](https://github.com/openai/lm-human-preferences/blob/cbfd210bb8b08f6bc5c26878c10984b90f516c66/lm_human_preferences/language/encodings.py#L56)).